The Shame-Worth Dance

 - aashworth003

 Shedding different layers of shame felt really heavy for awhile because I was carrying others' from my background and my own altogether.
 When I recognized I had to start separating myself from what another does not want to acknowledge in themself, it allowed room in my healing journey to exercise freedoms in self-worth.
 I have always had access to self-worth in ways I never let my mind believe.
-It is so relieving to be in a place where I do believe I am worthy of beautiful friendships, a healthy body, being treated with respect, and get back to dreams that deserve a place at my table.
+It is so relieving to be in a place where I do believe I am worthy of beautiful friendships, a love I do not have to dance around, a healthy body, being treated with respect, and get back to dreams that deserve a place at my table.

 "You deserve a seat at your own table and get to choose who shares in the meals and play."